How to Close a Bank Account

 Confirmation of account closure

-• Request written confirmation from the bank, either in person or via email
+After you’ve closed your account, you may want to request written confirmation from the bank, either in person or via email.

 If you’re closing a bank account, follow these steps and retain your account statements and closure documents to confirm the account has been properly closed.